CLOSED CHURCHES WITHIN THE

 the 1873 county atlas as an Evangelical Church.

-later date an Evangelical, and then a Methodist organization, was established
+date an Evangelical, and then a Methodist organization, was established and

-the Methodist organizations failed “due to the lack of interest and the
+Methodist organizations failed “due to the lack of interest and the buildings

 Final disposition: